masterivanic/dokemon/Dokemon-Manual.md

 ## API Reference

 Dokémon provides a REST API for automation and integration.
-Here are some examples:
+See the included `dokemon-api.yaml` for full API documentation.
+Here are some

 ### Authentication
 - `POST /api/v1/users` – Create user